populse/mia_processes/docs/html/_sources/documentation/bricks/preprocess/others/ExtractROIbyLabel.rst.txt

       ex.
 True

-- *save_concate_roi* (a boolean, optional, default value is False) Save a concatenation of all the ROI extrated as a NIfTI file.
+- *save_concate_roi* (a boolean, optional, default value is False) Save a concatenation of all the ROI extracted as a NIfTI file.

     ::